 Experienced SAP translators will not only know the correct terminology and have the training and experience to work with a complex tool such as SE63, but they will also know how to look up any context information they require to produce a correct translation, and they will know how to use the developer transactions in the SAP system to do so.
 This goes a long way to improve translation quality, and as we’ve seen, nowhere is this more important than with the English translation.

-This blog is an outlet for me to write (mostly) about SAP translation and SE63 (find out more here and here), which is what I do all day, as a consultant and project manager.
-I will maintain this blog infrequently, and I will be the only writer here.
-As a result, it does not necessarily reflect the views of text&form, but only my own.
-If you have any feedback or questions, please find me on Twitter at @martinludecke, or drop me an e-mail.
+This blog is about SAP translation and SE63 (find out more here and here).
+I am a consultant and project manager for SAP translation projects.
+As I am the sole contributor on this blog, it does not necessarily reflect the views of text&form, but only my own.
+If you have any feedback or questions, please find me on Twitter at @martinludecke.